Dynamic Resource Allocation: Algorithmic Design Principles and Spectrum of Achievable Performances: Introduction

-\item To operate with distributions which have gaps, we introduce a new algorithmic principle which we call \emph{Conservativeness with respect to gaps} (CwG).
-We devise a new CwG policy which makes a crucial modification to the CE policy.
-The idea is that if at any time the CE threshold is close to the boundary of a gap, CwG instead uses the gap as the acceptance threshold to avoid incurring large regret in the future (large regret would otherwise occur in the event that the CE threshold eventually falls on the opposite side of that gap). \item We establish that for a broad class of distributions with gaps, which we refer to as $(\beta, \varepsilon_{0})$-clustered distributions (cf. Definition \ref{def:beta-epsilon-clustered-distribution}), the algorithm we devised is near-optimal, in that its worst case regret scales as $\tilde{O}(T^{1/2 - 1/(2(\beta + 1))})$, matching the scaling of the lower bound in $T$ up to polylogarithmic terms (cf. Theorem \ref{thm:CwG-regret-upper-bound}). \end{itemize}

-We also highlight here that for the case of a few discrete types, our algorithm recovers bounded regret, as in \citet{arlotto2019uniformly} (cf. Corollary \ref{cor:discrete-distribution-bound}).
-For the uniform distribution on $[0,1]$, CwG is identical to CE since there are no gaps, and we recover the $O(\log T)$ result of \citet{bray2019does}.
+\item \textit{Algorithmic Principle}: It turns out the workhorse certainty equivalent ({\sf CE}) policy is insufficient to deal with general type distributions which have gaps in the support, already in the case of the multisecretary problem.
+For such distributions, we introduce a new algorithmic principle we call \emph{Conservativeness with respect to gaps (CwG)}; which makes a crucial modification to the {\sf CE} policy.
+The idea is that if at any time the {\sf CE} threshold is close to the boundary of a gap, {\sf CwG} instead uses the gap as the acceptance threshold to avoid incurring large regret in the future.
+We establish that this enables the policy to mitigate the risk of incurring large regret (in the event that the threshold for the hindsight optimal falls on the opposite side of that gap).
+We use this principle to design a near-optimal algorithm, dubbed \textsf{CwG}, for the $(\beta, \varepsilon_{0}, \delta)$-clustered distributions.
+Its worst-case regret scales as $\tilde{\cal O}(T^{\frac{1}{2} - \frac{1}{2(\beta + 1)}})$, matching the scaling of the lower bound in $T$ up to polylogarithmic terms (cf. Theorem \ref{thm:general-cwg-upper-bound}).
+For the case of a few discrete types, our algorithm recovers bounded regret, as in \cite{arlotto2019uniformly} (cf. Corollary \ref{cor:discrete-distribution-bound}).
+For the special class of non-atomic distributions with density bounded away from zero, {\sf CwG} is identical to {\sf CE} since there are no gaps and we recover the logarithmic regret scaling result of \cite{lueker1998average} and \cite{bray2022logarithmic} (cf. Corollary \ref{cor:cr-upper-bound-example}).

-In terms of techniques used, for the upper bound, we build upon the compensated coupling technique framework in \cite{vera2021bayesian}.
-The novel aspect of our analysis include the \emph{conservativeness with respect to gaps} principle and an analysis which can encompass a large class of distributions as opposed to just discrete distributions in \cite{arlotto2019uniformly, vera2021bayesian, bumpensanti2020re} or some specific non-atomic distributions (eg. uniform) \cite{bray2019does}.
-For the lower bound in Theorem \ref{thm:CwG-regret-lower-bound}, we build on the ideas in \cite{arlotto2019uniformly} and generalize these.
-We consider two events of $\Omega(1)$ probability, and show that an optimal online algorithm can do well only on one event or the other but not on both the events.
-In doing so, we are able to characterize the ``hardness" of problem instances through the parameter $\beta$ which is a measure of local mass accumulation around the gaps.